Stegobully/merged_ncRNAclassifier/README.md

 ### StrEnc
 This classifier has the second highest accuracy but requires the structure annotation file created by pysster.
 While creating the structure annotation is faster than retrieving the graph feature vectors, if you already have both secondary structure encodings, this model will take longer due to the additional transformation of the input by combining sequence and structure.
 ### SeqEnc
-This classifier is faster than Merged and StrEnc and works using just ´.fasta´ files as input.
+This classifier is faster than Merged and StrEnc and works using just `.fasta` files as input.
 The accuracy is slightly lower due to the loss of information about secondary structure.
 ### GrEnc
 This classifier is the fastest at classification, but shows lower scores.
 If you already have the graph feature files you are better off using Merged.
 If you wish to test this model anyway, you may do so by choosing this option.